lucasfugisawa/fugisawa-blog-articles/articles/2025-04-06 02 Kotlin + gRPC - Enhance Protobuf schema design with Optional, Repeated, Maps, Enums, Oneof and backwards compatibility.md

 - We want to support **partial updates**, where clients can update only specific fields.
 - Notes may support **multiple attachment types**, but only one per note.

-This isn't just scope creep — it's a chance to apply schema design best practices and show how to evolve your API safely and clearly.
+This isn't just scope creep.
+It's a chance to apply schema design best practices and show how to evolve your API safely and clearly.

 ## Understanding field presence and default values

-One of the first challenges developers face when using Protobuf is grasping how it handles missing vs. default values.
+One of the developers' first challenges when using Protobuf is grasping how it handles missing vs. default values.

 In Protobuf, every field has a default value based on its type.
 For example:
 - `int32` defaults to `0`